Coaching for confidence

 When Good Isn’t Good Enough

 One of my clients is a high-level executive.
-He loves his job and makes a conscious effort to do it well.
-Working with him is easy because he has a strong sense of self-awareness and can deeply and honestly reflect on his behavior.
+She loves her job and makes a conscious effort to do it well.
+Working with her is easy because she has a strong sense of self-awareness and can deeply and honestly reflect on her behavior.

-He had the opportunity to attend a special training, which he really enjoyed… but he wasn’t satisfied with his own performance during the training.
-This isn’t uncommon for him (in coaching, we call this a pattern); he had previously mentioned a workshop where, despite putting in a lot of effort and contributing actively, he still felt dissatisfied.
+She had the opportunity to attend a special training, which she really enjoyed… but she wasn’t satisfied with her own performance during the training.
+This isn’t uncommon for her (in coaching, we call this a pattern); she had previously mentioned an event where, despite putting in a lot of effort and contributing actively, she still felt dissatisfied.

-I asked him when he would have been satisfied with his performance.
-He couldn’t quite answer.
-Then, I remembered that he usually feels satisfied at the end of our coaching sessions.
-We began discussing why it’s easy for him to feel satisfied during our sessions.
-He quickly realized that at the beginning of our coaching sessions, we set a clear goal to work towards, and we define what success will look like by the end of the session.
+I asked her when she would have been satisfied with her performance.
+She couldn’t quite answer.
+Then, I remembered that she usually feels satisfied at the end of our coaching sessions.
+We began discussing why it’s easy for her to feel satisfied during our sessions.
+She quickly realized that at the beginning of our coaching sessions, we set a clear goal to work towards, and we define what success will look like by the end of the session.

-We decided to test whether this approach would work for him in his day-to-day work.
-We looked at the challenging situations he would face in the near future and considered what outcomes would make him feel satisfied in those situations.
-He even gave it a name—he calls it his “minimum bar.”
+We decided to test whether this approach would work for her in her day-to-day work.
+We looked at the challenging situations she would face in the near future and considered what outcomes would make her feel satisfied in those situations.
+She even gave it a name—she calls it her “A-bar.”

-At our next session, he reported how well things had gone.
-His energy was completely different, and his focus had shifted: instead of a negative tone, he spoke with pride about how well he could bring out what he wanted from himself.
+At our next session, she reported how well things had gone.
+Her energy was completely different, and her focus had shifted: instead of a negative tone, she spoke with pride about how well she could bring out what she wanted from herself.

 Is That All It Takes?